-- Click here to download the Pāʻina Vendor Application Form
+- Click here to complete the online Pāʻina Vendor Application Form

 The Papakōlea Community Development Corporation (PCDC) is a 501(c)3 community-based nonprofit, established in 1999, to serve as a steward of the Papakōlea Community Park and Center, and provide the residents of the Papakōlea, Kewalo, and Kalāwahine, with a full range of comprehensive services.
 PCDC is coordinating this event with the support of Kula No Nā Po‘e Hawai‘i, another community-based nonprofit that exists to provide educational and health services to the residents of the Hawaiian Homestead communities of Papakōlea, Kewalo, and Kalāwahine; and the Genoa Keawe Foundation, a nonprofit established, in honor of the late Papakōlea community member and legendary Hawaiian musician, to preserve and promote traditional Hawaiian music, culture, and language.

 For more information about the event, contact Ms. Lilia Kapuniai, at 808.520.8998 or e-mail email@example.com.
-For more information about sponsoring organizations, see below.
+For more information about sponsoring organizations, see contact information below.

 Papakōlea Community Development Corporation